Can You REALLY Build A Brand In Six Seconds?

 From YouTube pre-rolls to Instagram stories, the short-form digital ad is getting more and more important for brands.

 But can you really tell a story, or spark an emotion, in only 6 seconds?
-Marketers need to know, and they need to know what works.
+Marketers and market researchers need to know, and they need to know what works.

 In recent months, Google has led the charge to demonstrate the storytelling potency of the six-second video.
 It commissioned top advertising creatives, first to retell fairy tales, then to create original micro stories.